6.8.24 OFFSHORE

 Is this a tournament entry Fishing Report; No

 If this report includes a tournament entry please state the species and length of the fish caught in this box.
-N/A
+Frank Bellizio Trout 10 inches, you never know nobody has been doing tournament reports.

 Type a question Yes